wxs/cherylhsu.ca/content/post/2020-11-18-becoming-strange-attractor.md

 And in this world of vibrations matter-ing and matter vibing, what is my role as a designer (in the purest sense of design: to have intention) in complex systems?
 Artists are great at vibes, and the diversity of artworks created reveal the plurality of different vibes in the world.
 I'm sensing that I can create a vibe, but I can also *tune in.*

-I'm starting to wonder if the role as designer/facilitator is to help tune, attenuate, modulate across different vibes towards collective emergence -- to figure out how to improvise and "jam" together.
+I'm starting to wonder if the role as designer/facilitator is to help tune, attenuate, modulate across different vibes towards collective emergence -- to figure out how to improvise and "jam" to make beautiful music together.
 What if instead of trying to pick up a thread in the entangled mass of “wicked” problems, I pluck at the thread like an instrument?
 What if my job is not to find the perfect intervention points to untangle the system, but to vibe at a different frequency, and then trust the cascading vibrations of the [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect)?

 That way, we are called to what Donella Meadows describes as “dancing with the system.”